mattcone/markdown-guide/_extended-syntax/availability.md

 syntax-id: availability
 ---

-Extended syntax isn't available in all Markdown applications.
-You'll need to check whether or not the lightweight markup language your application is using supports extended syntax.
+Not all Markdown applications support extended syntax elements.
+You'll need to check whether or not the lightweight markup language your application is using supports the extended syntax elements you want to use.
 If it doesn't, it may still be possible to enable extensions in your Markdown processor.

 ### Lightweight Markup Languages